kklingenberg/s3-event-bridge/README.md

   they default to the equivalent of a constant `true` jq expression.
 - `TARGET_BUCKET` is the bucket name that will receive outputs.
 If omitted, it will default to the same bucket as the one specified in the original event.
-- `HANDLER_COMMAND` is the shell expression that starts the command that handles files and does the actual work.
 - `ROOT_FOLDER_VAR` is the name of the environment variable that will be populated for the handler program, containing the path to the temporary folder which contains the inputs and outputs.
 Defaults to `ROOT_FOLDER`.